Step 1 - What is a California LLC?

 In a member-managed LLC, the members of the LLC manage the company via a voting system.
 In this system, the members normally only vote on big picture decisions, but rather assign a manager to run the day to day of the company.

 In a manager-managed LLC, the members will elect one or more managers to run the business.
 The LLC’s Operating Agreement will grant the Manager(s) the power to make the day to day business decisions.
 The manager does not necessarily have to be one of the members of the LLC.

 First, it is important to understand the relationship of the LLC with its members.
 In the eyes of the state of California, an LLC is considered a “person” and is completely separate from its members.
 This, however, is only true if the LLC is properly managed.

 Therefore, if the LLC is managed properly, then it should protect its members from personal liability.
 In order for the State of California to recognize that an LLC is separate from its members, it is essential that LLC’s members and/or managers should keep business and personal affairs completely separate.
 Any income or disbursements that are made to or from the California LLC should be paid or received into the correct bank account.

 For example, if the LLC receives rent from a tenant that is renting out a property owned by the LLC, then the rent proceeds should be deposited into the LLC’s bank account.
 Not the bank account of one of the owners.

 This is true for LLC expenses as well.
 Failing to follow this procedure can result in a court piercing the veil and going after the individual owner’s assets.

-3. Do Members have Personal Liability in a California LLC?
+Step 3 - Do members have personal liability in a California LLC?